 RouteXL will optimize routes with 20 stops or fewer at no charge.
 Here’s what you get for that:

-You enter the addresses (or import them via a spreadsheet), and then RouteXL finds the quickest route.
+You enter the addresses (or import them with a spreadsheet), and RouteXL finds the quickest route.

 If you’re paying RouteXL’s premium pricing, your addresses use Google’s geocoding API, which is considered the best in the business.